 Polish leader welcomes NATO troops, hails 'historic moment'

-Polish leaders welcomed a new multinational NATO battalion to Poland on Thursday, with the president calling it "a historic moment for my country."
-The near-permanent deployment of a NATO battalion under U.S. command marks the first time NATO troops have been placed so close to Russian territory, a step the Kremlin denounces as a threat to its own security.
+" Polish leaders have welcomed a new multinational NATO battalion to Poland, with the president calling it "a historic moment for my country."
+The near-permanent deployment of a NATO battalion under U.S. command marks the first time NATO troops have been placed so close to Russian territory, a step that Kremlin denounces as a threat to its own security.

 Discussions